ONSdigital/rm-case-service/README.md

 # Inbound process

-1. CaseCreation message arrives from the collection exercise service on the Case.CaseDelivery queue and is processed by the case-creation-inbound-flow.xml where it is validated against the XSD and sent to the case transformed channel.
+   1. CaseCreation message arrives from the sample service on the pubsub input channel `caseCreationChannel`.
-1. This channel is processed by the CaseCreationReceiver class.
+   2. This channel is processed by the CaseCreationReceiver class which includes validation fo the message.
-1. The CaseCreationReceiver calls the CaseService to create the initial case.
+   3. The CaseCreationReceiver calls the CaseService to create the initial case.
-1. The CaseService then creates a Case Group based on the SampleUnit parent and saves it to the database
+   4. The CaseService then creates a Case Group based on the SampleUnit parent and saves it to the database.
-1. To do this it has to obtain the survey id so it calls back to the collection exercise service with the collection exercise id in order to swap it for a survey id
+   5. To do this it has to obtain the survey id, so it calls back to the collection exercise service with the collection exercise id in order to swap it for a survey id
-1. The CaseService then creates a child case for every SampleUnit child, saving each one to the database as it goes.
+   6. The CaseService then creates a child case for every SampleUnit child, saving each one to the database as it goes.
-1. All these child cases are created with a status of SAMPLED_INIT ready for the IAC scheduler.
+   7. All these child cases are created with a status of SAMPLED_INIT ready for the IAC scheduler.
-1. Finally it sends out some case created events to the event publisher.
+   8. Finally, it sends out some case created events to the event publisher.

 ## Outbound Process

    1. The CaseDistributionScheduler runs on a scheduled job every 0.5 seconds
-1. It retrieves all cases in SAMPLED_INIT or REPLACEMENT_INIT state
+   2. It retrieves all cases in SAMPLED_INIT or REPLACEMENT_INIT state
-1. Once it has a count of these it sends a request to the IAC service to generate IAC codes for these cases
+   3. Once it has a count of these it sends a request to the IAC service to generate IAC codes for these cases
-1. It then updates all Cases with a generated IAC code (unless one fails in which case its left in the database for the next run)
+   4. It then updates all Cases with a generated IAC code (unless one fails in which case its left in the database for the next run)
-1. Publish an event to the event publisher (unsure what this is for?)
+   5. Publish an event to the event publisher (unsure what this is for?)
-1. It adds an IAC case audit record
+   6. It adds an IAC case audit record
-1. Prepares a case notification to inform the action service that a new case is ready.
+   7. Prepares a case notification to inform the action service that a new case is ready.
-1. The CaseNotificationPublisher publish this to action via pub sub
+   8. The CaseNotificationPublisher publish this to action via pub sub

+## Improvement Process
+   As a part of the improvement process the outbound process will be replaced by merging action to case service.
+   Currently, the improvement is in progress and is feature flag off.
+As a part of this improvement collection exercise service will now call `/process-event` endpoint in case service rather than action service to process the events.

+### Action Process/ Event Process
+   1. Collection exercise service gives a call to `/process-event` endpoint which is an async call.
+   2. Which calls `ProcessCaseActionService`.
+   3. `ProcessCaseActionService` then calls two async services i.e.`ProcessEmailActionService` and `ProcessLetterActionService`.
+   4. `ProcessEmailActionService` and `ProcessLetterActionService` calls back collection exercise service with the collection exercise id in order to swap it for a survey id and then the survey service to confirm the correctness.
+       The services also calls party service to retried party information required for emails and letters.
+   5. `ProcessEmailActionService` then uses `NotifyEmailService` to publish PubSub email messages via `notifyEmailChannel`.
+   6. `ProcessLetterActionService` uses `UploadObjectGCS` to upload the created file to the GCP and then uses `NotifyLetterService` to send letter message to PubSub via `printFileChannel`.
+   7. `/retry-event` follows the same process to retry first fail operation for event processing which is trigger by kubernetes cron job.
+   8. `/action-template` is provided to create new action template.

 ### Receipt Process